Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Preliminaries

-A graph neural network (GNN) can be regarded as a graph encoder which uses the input graph data as the basis for the neural network's computation graph \cite{chami2020machine}.
-At a high-level, for any node $j$, the embedding of node $j$ at the $l$-\emph{th} GNN layer is obtained with the following generic formulation:
+Various HGNN models have been proposed~\cite{hu2020heterogeneous, schlichtkrull2018modeling, wang2019heterogeneous, yang2021interpretable, zhang2019heterogeneous}.
+Fully-specified HGNN models have specialized parameters for each node type~\cite{hu2020heterogeneous}, edge type~\cite{schlichtkrull2018modeling}, and meta-path type~\cite{fu2020magnn} to most effectively utilize the complex relationships encoded in the HG data structure.
+In this paper, we use a flavor of HGNN known as a Heterogeneous Message-Passing Neural Network (HMPNN) as our base model on which to demonstrate \method (though \method can be implemented in almost any HGNN, as we show in experiments in Section~\ref{sec:experiments}).
+The HMPNN merely extends the standard MPNN~\cite{gilmer2017neural} by specializing all transformation and message matrices in each node/edge type.
+With its generality, HMPNN is itself a base model for RGCN~\cite{schlichtkrull2018modeling} and HGT~\cite{hu2020heterogeneous}, and is also widely used as a default HGNN model in popular GNN libraries (e.g., pyG~\cite{fey2019fast}, TF-GNN~\cite{ferludin2022tfgnn}, DGL~\cite{wang2019deep}).

-where $\mathcal{E}(j) = \{(i, k)\in\mathcal{E}: i,k\in\mathcal{V}, k = j\}$ denotes all the edges which connect (directionally) to $j$.
-HGNNs are a recently-introduced class of GNNs for modeling heterogeneous graphs.
-For HGNNs, the above operations typically involve type-specific parameters to exploit the inherent multiplicity of modalities in heterogeneous graphs.
+In a HMPNN, for any node $j$, the embedding of node $j$ at the $l$-\emph{th} layer is obtained with the following generic formulation:

-We now define the commonly-used versions of \textbf{Aggregate} and \textbf{Transform} for HGNNs, which we use throughout this paper.
-First, we define a linear \textbf{Message} function
+where $\mathcal{E}(j) = \{(i, j)\in\mathcal{E}: i,j\in\mathcal{V}\}$ denotes all the edges which connect (directionally) to $j$.
+The above operations typically involve type-specific parameters to exploit the inherent multiplicity of modalities in heterogeneous graphs.
+First, we define a linear \textbf{Message} function:

-where $M_r^{(l)}$ are the specific message passing parameters for each $r\in\mathcal{R}$ and each of $L$ GNN layers.
-Then defining $\mathcal{E}_r(j)$ as the set of edges of type $r$ pointing to node $j$, our HGNN \textbf{Aggregate} function mean-pools messages by edge type, and concatenates:
+where $M_r^{(l)}$ are the specific message passing parameters for each edge type $r\in\mathcal{R}$ and each of $L$ HMPNN layers.
+Then defining $\mathcal{E}_r(j)$ as the set of edges of type $r$ pointing to node $j$, the \textbf{Aggregate} function mean-pools messages by edge type, and concatenates:

-Finally, \textbf{Transform} maps the message into a type-specific latent space:
+Finally, the \textbf{Transform} function maps the message into a type-specific latent space:

-The above formulation of HGNNs allows for full handling of the complexities of a real-world heterogeneous graph.
-By stacking HGNN blocks for $L$ layers, each node aggregates a larger proportion of nodes --- with different types and relations --- in the full graph, which generates highly contextualized node representations.
-The final node representations can be fed into another model to perform downstream heterogeneous network tasks, such as node classification or link prediction.
+where $W_t^{(l)}$ are the specific transformation parameters for each node type $t\in\mathcal{T}$ and each of $L$ HMPNN layers.
+By stacking $L$ layers, HMPNN outputs highly contextualized final node representations, and the final node representations can be fed into another model to perform downstream heterogeneous network tasks, such as node classification or link prediction.